cftp/post-collections/readme.md

+# !
+Moved to internal GitHub Enterprise !

 # Post Collections

 A WordPress plugin that provides an admin UI for assigning a collection of posts to another post, and an API for fetching collections.